sdito000/Spotipydataproject/index.md

 # Conclusion

 Our objective was to explore whether we can predict song popularity through its audio features.
 As a group, we kept asking ourselves, “what makes a song popular?”
 We analysed Our objective was to explore whether we can predict song popularity through its audio features.
 As a group, we kept asking ourselves, “what makes a song popular?”
-We analysed [SLR]
+We examined the relationship between a track's position on the charts and their danceability value.
+Although we found an overall negative relationship, we found mixed results when we divided up the coefficient by year.
+With 2 years of negative coefficients and 2 years of positive coefficients, there is no clear answer on if there is a stable relationship between the 2 variables.

 We also analysed whether there were any meangingful relationships between audio features.
 Given that the SLR results found a statistically signifcant relationship between chart positioning and danceability only, it is important to note that danceability and tempo had a meaningful relationship between 2019-21 while valence had a meanginful relationship 2019-20 and energy in 2018 with danceability respectively.
 Therefore during these years, songs that were most streamed by the average person had high danceability cressponding with high tempo and valence.
 This formula could guarantee a viral hit song to an extent and may do so in the future.
 The scatter plots depicted